MohammadTohidiNasab/SocialNetwork/README.md

-The social network website project built with Django has the ability to search, like, posts, add posts, login with email
+The social network website project built with Django has the ability to search, like, posts, add posts, login with email and custom user model